Building a Photo Tagging System with CLIP

 Accuracy

-The beauty of the approach is that re-running is trivial.
+The nice thing about this approach is that re-running the whole pipeline is trivial.
 Tweak a threshold, adjust a prompt, run again in under a minute.
+If I wanted to add a "creative/abstract" category to catch those edge cases, it would take about two minutes of work.

 Integration

-The tagging script lives in the repo at scripts/tag_photos.py — if I add new photos, I just re-run it.
+The tagging script lives in the repo at scripts/tag_photos.py, so if I add new photos I just re-run it and push.
+The whole thing is reproducible by anyone with the same dependencies installed (open_clip_torch, pillow, tqdm).

 What I'd Do Differently

-• A larger CLIP model (ViT-L-14) would improve accuracy on ambiguous images, at the cost of slower inference.
+- A larger CLIP model (ViT-L-14) would improve accuracy on ambiguous images, at the cost of slower inference.
+Whether that trade-off is worth it for 370 images is debatable, but for a larger collection it probably would be.

-• Adding a "creative/abstract" category would catch the lensball shots and experimental compositions that currently get shoehorned into other categories.
+- Adding a "creative/abstract" category would catch the lensball shots and experimental compositions that currently get shoehorned into whatever category the model finds least implausible.

-• A manual override JSON that merges with the auto-generated tags would let me fix the obvious misses without re-running the whole pipeline.
+- A manual override JSON that merges with the auto-generated tags would let me fix the obvious misses without re-running the whole pipeline.
+Sometimes you just want to tell the computer "no, that's a traffic cone, not architecture" and move on with your life.

 The full code is on GitHub, and you can see the result on the Photography page.